Guide to Sonoma Plaza and Wine Tasting

 Three Sticks Wines

-Vine Alley in Sonoma
+Vine Alley in the Town of Sonoma

-On the south side of Sonoma Plaza, the Sonoma Court Shops, aka “Vine Alley,” evokes a European scene with its fountain, pastel stucco walls and tiled walkway.
-Look for the tasting room signs and the little Bacchus statue at 27 E. Napa St., then pass under the greenery-fringed archways and begin exploring.
-You can make it a round trip by following the narrow passageways that lead back to the street.
+On the south side of Sonoma Plaza, “Vine Alley ” (aka the Sonoma Court Shops) evokes a European scene with stucco walls, a tiled walkway, and a lovely fountain.
+Look for the tasting room signs and the little Bacchus statue, then pass under the greenery-fringed archways and explore.
+Make it a round trip by following the narrow passageways that lead back to the street.

 Fulcrum Wines